rickythewriter/sunco-shoes/README.md

 # Sun Co.
-Shoes - Demo E-Commerce Site
+Shoes - Sample E-Commerce Home, Product, and Shopping Cart Pages

 A basic e-commerce store with items and a cart, based on this [design](https://www.figma.com/community/file/1265784090042206235).